VIC.GOV.AU | Policy and Advisory Library

 • evidence requirements for a disability or developmental delay

-• other documentation requirements
+• other documentation requirements that may apply

-• intake approval.
+• details about the process for intake approval.

 Documentation and other requirements for enrolment in schools also apply to children participating in early education programs, including intake forms, evidence of name and date of birth, and immunisation history.
 Details for children participating in early education programs must be maintained in the CASES21 Student Information Database.